secretstartups/handbook/content/handbook/company/structure.md

 ### Directs-Group Selection Process

-1. The CoST to the CEO kicks off the selection process three months in advance of every cohort end date to allow adequate time for Directs-Group identification and onboarding in advance of first E-Group Offsite and appropriate transition from one Directs group to another.
+1. The Office of the CEO kicks off the selection process three months in advance of every cohort end date to allow adequate time for Directs-Group identification and onboarding in advance of first E-Group Offsite and appropriate transition from one Directs group to another.
 1. Each E-Group member identifies first and second choice candidates.
 E-Group will discuss if TMRG criteria is not met within first choice candidate selections.
 1. Candidates will be identified and notified at least 45 days before the start of the new cohort in which they would serve in the role.
 1. If a candidate declines their nomination, the function leader can nominate a new candidate for consideration.